 Costs and charges disclosure features high on the regulatory agenda in both the UK and across Europe.
 The Investment Association and the firms it represents are committed to delivering transparency of costs and charges and the IA has led efforts to guide regulators to create a coherent disclosure landscape and to help firms interpret the requirements and facilitate the delivery of useful information through the distribution chain to end consumers.
 There are a number of initiatives in this area.

 DC workplace pensions

 Since April 2015, the governance bodies of defined contribution workplace pensions have been required to seek to obtain information on charges and transaction costs and explain the extent to which they offer good value for members.
-In January 2018 new FCA rules came into force placing a corresponding obligation on asset managers to provide this information in accordance with a standardised methodology for calculating transaction costs as set out in FCA rules.
+Since January 2018, asset managers have had a corresponding obligation to provide this information in accordance with a standardised methodology for calculating transaction costs as set out in FCA rules.
 Together the IA and ABI developed a standardised framework of templates for delivering this information.